 CMV weight enforcement is accompanied by an inspection in NH.
 There are only 2 fixed weigh stations in the southern region of the state.
-Historically, NHDOS has been unable to secure funding from NHDOT for new or replacement scales.
+Recently, NHDOS was able to secure limited funding from NHDOT for new or replacement scales.
 Troop G resorted to borrowing portable scales from the State of Maine.
-Although NHDOT has told us we will recieve future funding for scales, the timeline is ambiguos.
+Currently, NHSP does not have enough sets to provide each Trooper in the Motor Carrier Enforcement Unit (MCEU).
 Troop G has budgeted for 8 portable scales to increase enforcement effort for overweight checks of commercial motor vehicles, especially in the northern region where our logging and forestry industry is located.